 So what would it look like?

-The “Something in the Water” proposal by Pharrell and his team would have six venues spread through the city’s so-called “Vibe Creative District.”
-The locations would be the Virginia Beach Convention Center, 5th St – Beach Stage, 17th St Park, 24th St. Park, Shakas Live and a stage on 31st.
+The “Something in the Water” proposal by Pharrell and his team suggested six venues spread through the city’s so-called “Vibe Creative District.”
+The locations were suggested as the Virginia Beach Convention Center, 5th St – Beach Stage, 17th St Park, 24th St. Park, Shakas Live and a stage on 31st.

 To see the whole proposal, which is being introduced in the Virginia Beach City Council meeting on Tuesday, November 13, click here.